Somatic Therapy Training in Canada

 As an educator, I offer an approachable, down-to-earth application of complex material into clinical practice.
 My expertise revolves around working with insecure attachment, specifically the dynamics of working with chronic shame across the lifespan.
 In my clinical orientation, I lean into the fields of: trauma, attachment, emergent neuroscience, embodiment and somatic therapies, and relational psychodynamic therapy.
 Although the work that I do, and teach, is complex and sophisticated, I endeavour to make it accessible and applicable without losing the nuance necessary for relational, somatic practice.

-Somatic Attachment Psychotherapy Training
+Somatic Attachment Psychotherapy Trainings

 Created and Taught by Lisa Mortimore, PhD, and Stacy Adam Jensen, MEd